The Strength of the Gr\"atzer-Schmidt Theorem: Abstract

 \section{Abstract}

 The Gr\"atzer-Schmidt theorem of lattice theory states that each algebraic lattice is isomorphic to the congruence lattice of an algebra.
-A lattice is algebraic if it is complete and generated by its compact elements.
-We show that the set of indices of computable lattices that are complete is $\Pi^1_1$-complete; the set of indices of computable lattices that are algebraic is $\Pi^1_1$-complete; and that there is a computable lattice $L$ such that the set of compact elements of $L$ is $\Pi^1_1$-complete.
-As a corollary, there is a computable algebraic lattice that is not computably isomorphic to any computable congruence lattice.
+We study the reverse mathematics of this theorem.
+We also show that \begin{enumerate} \item the set of indices of computable lattices that are complete is $\Pi^1_1$-complete; \item the set of indices of computable lattices that are algebraic is $\Pi^1_1$-complete; \item the set of compact elements of a computable lattice is $\Pi^{1}_{1}$ and can be $\Pi^1_1$-complete; and \item the set of compact elements of a distributive computable lattice is $\Pi^{0}_{3}$, and there is an algebraic distributive computable lattice such that the set of its compact elements is $\Pi^0_3$-complete. \end{enumerate} \textbf{Keywords:} lattice theory, computability theory.